1994 FIFA World Cup qualification (CONCACAF–OFC play-off): Summary

 The first leg of the play-off was played at Commonwealth Stadium in Edmonton on 31 July 1993 before a crowd of 27,775.
-Canada had the first shot of the game in the 5th minute with Bunbry volley hitting the crossbar.
-Ten minutes later, the Australians loss goalkeeper Robert Zabica's to a red card after colliding into Canadian midfielder Dale Mitchell.
+Canada had the first shot of the game in the 5th minute with a Bunbury volley hitting the crossbar.
+Ten minutes later, the Australians lost goalkeeper Robert Zabica to a red card after colliding into Canadian midfielder Dale Mitchell.
 Mark Schwarzer, who was called up after first choice goalkeeper Mark Bosnich declined to leave Aston Villa, debuted for Australia as a substitute for Milan Blagojevic.
-Eddie Thomson later quoting after the press-conference stating, "I would like to study the video before making my mind up on the foul, but what I am positive about is that it doesn't take two minutes to send off a goalkeeper off in a situation like that."
+Eddie Thomson later quoting after the press-conference stating, "I would like to study the video before making my mind up on the foul, but what I am positive about is that it doesn't take two minutes to send a goalkeeper off in a situation like that."

-This red card also forced Robbie Slater to play right full-back.
+This red card also forced Robbie Slater to play right fullback.
 With a minute left in the first half, the Australians opened the scoring with an own goal from Canadian defender Nick Dasovic.
 A cross from Frank Yallop glanced off Dasovic's head into the net with barely any Australians around.
-The second half saw the Canada levelling the game in the 51st minute with Mark Watson scoring a goal as he took advantage of the one man advantage.
+The second half saw the Canadians levelling the game in the 51st minute with Mark Watson scoring a goal as he took advantage of the one man advantage.
 Seven minutes later, Canada took the lead after Domenic Mobilio scored a goal in what he later described as "a huge scramble.
 We had three or four shots in a row."
-The Socceroos dug in to not concede a third goal as they battled in the last 30 minutes to only keep the difference to one goal.
+The Socceroos dug in to avoid conceding a third goal as they battled in the last 30 minutes to keep the difference to only one goal.